Remod-org/NREHook/README.md

 # NREHook

-Using Harmony, we patch uMod's CallHook function to signal a plugin that an NRE has occurred in the plugin.
+Using Harmony, we patch uMod's CallHook function to signal a plugin that an NullReferenceException has occurred in the plugin.

 This looks for an exception, which is normally logged to the server logs, and adds yet another CallHook: